 As in many rare cancers, having GIST often comes with far more questions than answers.
 The good news is that there has been a great deal learned about this cancer in the years since its relatively recent discovery.
 Below we address some of the most common questions we receive from patients and loved ones regarding GIST.
 If you have questions that aren’t answered here we encourage you to contact us at email@example.com or sign up for Life Raft membership to join GIST Chat where patients, staff and experts exchange advice, news and support.

 What type of cancer is Gastrointestinal Stromal Tumor (GIST)?

-Gastrointestinal stromal tumor (GIST) is a subtype of soft tissue sarcoma”.
+Gastrointestinal stromal tumor (GIST) is considered to be a type of “soft tissue sarcoma”.
 However, the treatment of GIST and the prognosis for GIST patients is better than for most other soft tissue sarcomas.
-GIST is a malignancy of mesenchymal origin arising from the gastrointestinal tract (GI).
-Mesenchymal tissues are part of many organs that help give the organ shape and strength.
-Most GISTs originate in the stomach, but they can occur anywhere along the GI tract, including the esophagus, small intestine, colon, rectum and esophagus.
+GIST is a malignancy of “mesenchymal” origin arising from the gastrointestinal tract (GI).
+Mesenchymal tissues are connective tissues that help to give organs their shape and strength.
+Most GISTs originate in the stomach, but they can occur anywhere along the GI tract, including the esophagus, small intestine, colon, and rectum.

 How are GISTs formed?

-“Cancer” is a term for a large number of diseases characterized by uncontrolled cell division and metastasis (the spread of cancer cells to different parts of the body).
-Cancer is created when normal cells acquire genetic mutations which trigger unhealthy levels of cell growth and division.
+“Cancer” is a term for a large number of diseases characterized by uncontrolled cell division and the potential for metastasis (spread of cancer cells to different parts of the body).
+Cancer arises when normal cells acquire mutations (genetic changes) which trigger uncontrolled cell growth and division.

 Where in the body is GIST found?